-Note: The total amount requested must equal the difference between the public infrastructure project costs in 3.A. and the other public infrastructure project funding sources in 3.B.
+Note: The total amount requested must equal the difference between the workforce training project costs in 3. and the other Public infrastructure project funding sources in 2.

-- C. Provide a detailed budget narrative, including the timing and steps necessary to obtain the funding and any other pertinent budget-related information. - There are 3 miles of fiber optics in total in the project.
+C. Provide a detailed budget narrative, including the timing and steps necessary to obtain the funding and any other pertinent budget-related information.

+There are 3 miles of fiber optics in total in the project.
 The City is taking care of 0.8 miles (Match), with a value of \$450K.
-The City is asking for a grant to cover the remaining 2.2 miles, with a total estimate cost of \$1M, which covers transport (underground fiber) and electronics (site nodes). - The average cost per mile to build underground fiber optics is approximately \$250K/mile (transport only, without electronics).
-The electronic equipment necessary to light the fiber (core, hubs, distribution cabinets equipment...) is approximately \$50K per site node (8 site nodes). - The total length of proposed fiber is approximately 2.2 miles
+The City is asking for a grant to cover the remaining 2.2 miles, with a total estimate cost of \$1M, which covers transport (underground fiber) and electronics (site notes).
+The average cost per mile to build underground fiber optics is approximately \$250K/mile (transport only, without electronics).
+The electronic equipment (core, hubs, dist. cabinets...) cost is approx. \$50K per site node.